 What can I expect to get from my first visit?

 The first appointment is my opportunity to get to know you as a whole person.
-In order to serve you best, I want to gain an in-depth understanding of current concerns, as well as your personal and familial medical history.
+In order to serve you best, I want to gain an in-depth understanding of your current concerns, as well as your personal and familial medical history.
 We sit and talk for nearly two hours, leaving time for physical examination and creating a treatment plan.
-I may order lab tests for you to get done before your next follow up.
-We will discuss dietary recommendations, herbs or supplements, consult with you about changes to current medications, as well as do physical adjustments if needed.
+I may order lab tests for you to get done before your next appointment.
+We will discuss dietary recommendations, herbs and supplements, as well as do physical adjustments if needed.
 In addition to laying a strong foundation of a healthy diet and lifestyle, I usually make an individualized prescription of a homeopathic remedy for you to take.

 The Maine Association of Naturopathic Doctors (MAND) is working toward full and fair insurance coverage for our patients.
 Here’s the great news: The federal Affordable Care Act requires insurance companies to cover services from licensed healthcare providers, including NDs in Maine, and we are seeing progress on that front.